kridang/kridang.github.io/README.md

-This is a profile card for Kristy Dang .... hello
+This is a portfolio website for Kristy Dang